-Click in the x-Level or x-Point field in the Smart Pane.
+Use the x-Level or x-Point soft key to move focus into the corresponding field in the Smart Pane.
 Use the Jog Wheel or Numeric Keypad to set values.
 Press Enter to accept those values or Fade Hade / Fade Tail to create a new fade using those values.